wakatime/jetbrains-wakatime/README.md

 ![jetbrains proxy settings](https://wakatime.com/static/img/ScreenShots/jetbrains-no-proxy-setting.png?v=1)

-Next, turn on debug mode from File -> WakaTime Settings.
+Next, turn on debug mode from `File → WakaTime Settings`.
 Then restart your IDE.

 Note: If the plugin wasn’t loaded, you won’t have a WakaTime Settings menu.
 In that case, check for error messages in your IDE’s `idea.log` file indicating why the plugin couldn’t load.